sprockeelsd/Progressions-and-Modulations/README.md

 allows to control what version of Diatony is used, to make sure that new additions to the former don't break this program.
 - The ***headers*** folder contains all the header files inherent to this project.
-It contains the code that has no logical function, mainly the music theory matrices.
+It contains the code that has no logical function, mainly the music theory matrices, and the declaration of the different classes and functions.
 - The ***out*** folder contains all the generated files.
 - The ***src*** folder contains the source code for the problem, including the constraints' definition and a main function showing how the model can be used.

 ## Makefile
-The makefile compiles all the files from the Diatony Library, and offers different
+The makefile compiles all the files from the Diatony Library using the variables defined in the Diatony MakeFile, and offers different
 targets:
 - clean: removes all generated temporary files.
 - compile: executes the "clean" target and compiles all the necessary files, and